Singapore sees uneven recovery after Q1 GDP tops forecasts

 “The accommodative, supportive impulse from both fiscal and monetary policy continues to flow through the system,” said Edward Robinson, deputy managing director of the Monetary Authority of Singapore.

-He said the policy stance remained appropriate and the MAS would review policy in October, as scheduled.
+He said the policy stance remained appropriate and the MAS would review it in October, as scheduled.

 The central bank will consider factors that may affect “inflation dynamics, as well as considerations of growth,” he said.